liweim/MitoReID/README.md

 7. Fine-tune your model based on the self-supervised pretrained weight.
 Configurations can be refered to `configs/fine-tune.yml`.
 The pretrained weight `resnet-50-mito` will be downloaded automatically.
    Train on V100 will take about 1 hour.
 Wandb is used to visualize the training process, register the wandb account in `https://wandb.ai/site` if you don't have.
+If you get GPU out-of-memory error, set the `bs` to a lower value.
+If you get CPU out-of-memory error, set the `num_workers` to a lower value.
    ```
    python main.py --config configs/fine-tune.yml --task train
    ```